ghankerson/origins-conscioussness/intro.md

 myself.
 This is an ambitious intellectual task and I hope the process will be as enlightening for you as it is for me.

+My aim is to provide a review and to help understand the concepts here.

 * Back to Peterson's interpretation of the Lion King.
 I think he is interpreting the symbolism correctly or at least a correct interpretation.